“Climate change is a psychological crisis, whatever else it is.”

 – Poulsen, 2018 –

-We are psychologists and psychotherapists who contribute their psychological and therapeutic expertise to meet the challenges posed by the climate crisis and to facilitate a sustainable future.
+We are psychologists and psychotherapists based in Germany who contribute their psychological and therapeutic expertise to meet the challenges posed by the climate crisis and to facilitate a sustainable future.

 This includes creating awareness of the climate crisis, facilitating emotional coping strategies and constructive action when dealing with the climate crisis, and supporting climate activists (individuals and groups).

 The climate crisis is man-made.
 It requires changes in our behavior and communal life.
 These changes call for a resolute course of action on a socio-political level, both to prevent further consequences of the climate crisis and to adapt in due time.
 In view of our professional ethics as psychologists and psychotherapists, we feel the urge to actively support the processes of these changes.
+In order to have an impact not only inside Germany but on an international level as well, we offer information and assistance here for international psychologists and psychotherapists who would like to join or form their own group.
 See our complete statement.

 Our TEDx Talk: How Your Climate Emotions can Change the World – Katharina Van Bronswijk